achille-martin/pyqt-crom/README.md

 <a id="app-release"></a>
 ## 4. Releasing your app

-:mag: This section provides a detailed tutorial on how to release your custom app onto main app stores.
+> :mag: **Info**: This section provides a detailed tutorial on how to release your custom app onto main app stores.

 To learn more about releasing your own app on app stores, follow the online tutorial.

-:warning: _The tutorial has not been released yet._
+> :warning: **Warning**: The tutorial has not been released yet.

 [:arrow_heading_up: Back to TOP](#toc)

 <a id="troubleshooting"></a>
 ## 5. Troubleshooting

-:mag: This section offers advice to get unstuck when creating your app.
+> :mag: **Info**: This section offers advice to get unstuck when creating your app.

 To find out about common setup and running issues, look at the section dedicated to [Common issues](docs/troubleshooting/common_issues.md).